-- 18.1.
-Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 18.2.
-Confidential paper records will not be left unattended or in clear view anywhere with general access. - 18.3.
-Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 18.4.
-Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 18.5.
-Memory sticks will not be used to hold personal information.
-Access to USB ports has been restricted mitigating the risk of unauthorised data transfer. - 18.6.
-All electronic devices are password-protected to protect the information on the device in case of theft. - 18.7.
-Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 18.8.
+- 19.1.
+Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 19.2.
+Confidential paper records will not be left unattended or in clear view anywhere with general access. - 19.3.
+Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 19.4.
+Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 19.5.
+Memory sticks will not be used to hold personal information all ports have been disabled to ensure memory sticks are not used in school. - 19.6.
+All electronic devices are password-protected to protect the information on the device in case of theft. - 19.7.
+Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 19.8.
 Staff and governors will not use their personal laptops or computers for school purposes.

-- 18.9.
-All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 18.10.
-Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 18.11.
-Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 18.12.
+- 19.9.
+All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 19.10.
+Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 19.11.
+Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 19.12.
 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
-The person taking the information from the school premises accepts full responsibility for the security of the data. - 18.13.
-Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - Complete a data request form, informing of what data is required, the reason and for how long the data will be required.
-Staff will sign the data request form and hand over to the admin team.
-A safe handover of data will then be performed once the request has been completed.
-The admin team will keep a log of all requests that have been undertaken. - 18.14.
+The person taking the information from the school premises accepts full responsibility for the security of the data. - 19.13.
+Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 19.14.
 Under no circumstances are visitors allowed access to confidential or personal information.
-Visitors to areas of the school containing sensitive information are supervised at all times. - 18.15.
+Visitors to areas of the school containing sensitive information are supervised at all times. - 19.15.
 The physical security of the school's buildings and storage systems, and access to them, is reviewed on a termly basis.
-If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place. - 18.16.
-Thornton Primary School takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 18.17.
-The school business manager (SBM) is responsible for continuity and recovery measures are in place to ensure the security of protected data.
+If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place. - 19.16.
+Thornton Primary School\takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 19.17.
+The SBM is responsible for continuity and recovery measures are in place to ensure the security of protected data.

-19. Publication of information
+20. Publication of information

-- 19.1.
+- 20.1.
 Thornton Primary School publishes a publication scheme on its website outlining classes of information that will be made routinely available, including:

 - Policies and procedures

+- Minutes of meetings

 - Annual reports

+- Financial information

-- 19.2.
-Classes of information specified in the publication scheme are made available quickly and easily on request. - 19.3.
-Thornton Primary School will not publish any personal information, including photos, on its website without the permission of the affected individual. - 19.4.
+- 20.2.
+Classes of information specified in the publication scheme are made available quickly and easily on request.

+- 20.3.
+Thornton Primary School will not publish any personal information, including photos, on its website without the permission of the affected individual. - 20.4.
 When uploading information to the school website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.

-20. CCTV and photography
+21. CCTV and photography